nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 # BroswerStack

 I applied through career website and got a responses after almost 20 days.
-First round was on [Hackerearth](www.hackerearth.com).
+First round was on <a href="https://www.hackerearth.com" target="_blank">Hackerearth</a>.
 There were total three problems to solve in three hours.

 ## Problems